litphp/litphp/docs/voltage-router.md

 sidebar_label: Router
 ---

 In this article we basicly talking about design concepts of router.
-For a quick glance of how to use, /* add some link here later */
+For a quick glance of how to use, check our [quickstart](quickstart) guide.

 Routing is about answering "What should I do".
 There are two core concept in our routing machanism: **router** and **dispatcher**.